OpenNebula/addon-storpool/README.md

 ### Configuring the System Datastore

-The system datastore must be configured with transfer manager (TM_MAD) backend of type shared or ssh.
-This system datastore will hold only the symbolic links to the StorPool block devices and context configuration, so it will not take much space.
+This addon enables full support of transfer manager (TM_MAD) backend of type shared, ssh, or storpol for the system datastore.
+The system datastore will hold only the symbolic links to the StorPool block devices, so it will not take much space.
 See more details on the [System Datastore Guide](http://docs.opennebula.org/4.10/administration/storage/system_ds.html).

+If TM_MAD is storpool it is possible to have both shared and ssh datastores, configured per cluster.
+To achieve this two attributes should be set:

+* DATASTORE_LOCATION in cluster configuration should be set
+* By default the storpool TM_MAD is with enabled SHARED attribute (*SHARED=YES*).
+But if the given datastore is not shared *SP_SYSTEM=ssh* should be set in datastore configuration

 ### Configuring the Image Datastore